Jatt & Juliet 2: Box office

 Jatt & Juliet 2 has emerged as the biggest blockbuster of Punjabi cinema.
 The film has made a box office collections nearing ₹20 crore approx (All India).
 Jatt & Juliet 2 has broken all records in 12 days of run and established new benchmarks for the industry all over.

 It collected approximately ₹7 crore-₹7.50 crore in the 1st week and dropped by just 30-35% in 2nd weekend and managed a further ₹3 crore.
 It had collected ₹10 crore in 10 days and surpassed previous record of ₹10.50 crore lifetime of Jatt & Juliet by end of 2nd week.

 It finished with ₹11.75 crore after two weeks and a lifetime figure was in the range of ₹17 crore-₹18 crore, touching ₹20 crore.
 It also collected ₹1.75 crore in the India overall which means worldwide collection stood in excess of ₹18 crore.

 Remake

 Vasu Manthena acquired the rights of Jatt & Juliet 2, to produce it in Telugu cinema.

-PTC Punjabi Film Awards 2014
+Awards

 Jatt & Juliet 2 won four awards at the 4th PTC Punjabi Film Awards in 2014.